berkyilmaz-levafinance/test-1-impact-rates/README.md

 # test-1-impact-rates
-Test for collecting impact cards using APIs
+Test for collecting impact cards using APIs in CPU environment